Tidmarsh: Notable buildings

 The most conspicuous listed building in Tidmarsh is the 13th century half-timbered Greyhound Pub, which suffered a serious fire in 2005.

 Another historic building is the Grade I listed, 12th century church, which is dedicated to St Laurence.
 The church is particularly notable for its Norman south doorway, "very rare 13th century polygonal apse" and 13th century lancet windows.
 The church was restored and modified in the 19th century.
 The old rectory dates from 1856.

 Other notable buildings include the Grade II listed Round House and Mill House.

+Governance

+There are two tiers of local government covering Tidmarsh, at parish and unitary authority level: Tidmarsh with Sulham Parish Council and West Berkshire Council.
+The parish council is a grouped parish council, also covering the neighbouring parish of Sulham.
+Parish council meetings are generally held at Tidmarsh Village Hall.

+Demography

-Notable residents
+Notable people

-Notable residents include author Lytton Strachey (1880-1932) and the painter Dora Carrington (1893-1932), who lived in the Mill House between 1917 and 1924.
+Notable residents include author Lytton Strachey (1880–1932) and painter Dora Carrington (1893–1932), who lived in the Mill House between 1917 and 1924, and mathematician John Pollard (born 1941).
 Carrington painted the Greyhound Pub sign in the village.
 Rex Partridge, renamed Ralph by the Bloomsbury set, also settled at Tidmarsh and formed a very 'Bloomsbury' trio with Lytton and Dora.
-21st century development in Tidmarsh has included housing at the north end of the village, Strachey Close.

-Demography